easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

     # There is no default feature vector for this dataset.
 Users can generate their own features.
-    # Here we use random initialisation to generate 100-dimensional node feature vectors
+    # Here we use random initialization to generate 100-dimensional node feature vectors

     trivago_clicks = eg.trivago_clicks()
     node_labels = trivago_clicks["labels"]